1981

 He'd been getting more distant from the group."[32]

-During the tour they tried not to let their internal problem show to the surface
+During the tour they tried not to let their internal problem show to the surface,

 but sentences like this:

-David: "Vince has written a lot of material in the past, but we're all
+Dave: "Vince has written a lot of material in the past, but we're all

 starting to write now."